 The QTIC board was established in 2001 and represents a range of sectors across the Queensland tourism and hospitality industry.
 With diverse backgrounds, our board members are equipped to provide expert guidance to QTIC and the tourism industry.

-Nominee for QTIC Board 2018 Cameron is a Quandamooka man from Moreton Bay off the coast of Brisbane in South East Queensland.
+Cameron is a Quandamooka man from Moreton Bay off the coast of Brisbane in South East Queensland.
 Cameron is a law graduate from the University of Queensland and holds a Bachelor of Arts in Leisure Management.
-Cameron has worked previously in the legal industry and for over 15 years in local and state governments delivering Indigenous policies and programs including the Backing Indigenous Arts Program and the Cairns Indigenous Art Fair.
-Cameron is currently the CEO for the Quandamooka Yoolooburrabee Aboriginal Corporation – the Native Title Body and cultural heritage body for Moreton Bay including Minjerribah (North Stradbroke Island) that jointly manages the Naree Budjong Djarra (My Mother Earth) National Park, runs Quandamooka Coast tourism experiences and the Quandamooka Festival.
+He has worked previously in the legal industry and for more than 15 years in local and state governments delivering Indigenous policies and programs including the Backing Indigenous Arts Program and the Cairns Indigenous Art Fair.
+Cameron is currently the CEO for the Quandamooka Yoolooburrabee Aboriginal Corporation – the Native Title Body and cultural heritage body for Moreton Bay including Minjerribah (North Stradbroke Island) that jointly manages the Naree Budjong Djarra (My Mother Earth) National Park, runs Quandamooka Coast Tourism experiences and the Quandamooka Festival.
 He is on the Board of Minjerribah Camping, and a representative on the QTIC Indigenous Champions Network, Redland City Councils Tourism Sub Committee, North Stradbroke Island Economic Transition Strategy Committee, Queensland Koala Advisory Council and Moreton Bay Foundation Board.